Teaching Geography: Workshop 5

 Site Leader: This activity is split into three time periods.
 Please help participants keep track of the time and facilitate the group discussion.

-Take three minutes to list as many specific examples as you can of similar types of media -- poetry, music, films, novels, etc. -- that you might use to introduce and/or reinforce a lesson about South Africa.
-Please be specific, e.g. the film "Biko."
+Take three minutes to list as many specific examples as you can of similar types of media—such as poetry, music, films, novels—that you might use to introduce and/or reinforce a lesson about South Africa.
+Please be specific, e.g., the 1987 film about Biko, Cry Freedom.